confluentinc/confluent-cloud-secrets-engine/README.md

 On success, you should see '''Success!
 Data written to: ccloud/role/test'''

-## 8. Finally, request a new dynamic API-key
+## 8. Finally, Request a New Dynamic API-key
 ```shell
 vault read ccloud/creds/test
 ```